-Replaces in part Policies No. 20:10:30, 20:30:20, 20:40:30 and 40:20:50 of the Assessment Policy Manual and Decisions No. 229 and 241 of volumes 1 - 6 of the Workers' Compensation assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and
+January 1, 2003 - Replaced in part Policies No. 20:10:30, 20:30:20, 20:40:30 and 40:20:50 of the Assessment Policy Manual and Decisions No. 229 and 241 of volumes 1 - 6 of the Workers' Compensation Reporter.

+This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual.
+The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.